Rhys H. Williams, Ph.D.

 Professor Williams was co-editor of the journal Social Problems from 1996-99 and the editor of the Journal for the Scientific Study of Religion from 2003-08.
 He was President of the Association for the Sociology of Religion in 2010 and was President of the Society for the Scientific Study of Religion in 2012.

-Forthcoming Timberlake, Jeffery M., Amy Baumann-Grau, Junia Howell and Rhys H. Williams.
-“Who "They" Are Matters: Immigrant Stereotypes and Assessments of the Impact of Immigration."
-The Sociology Quarterly
+2015, Timberlake, Jeffery M., Junia Howell, Amy Baumann-Grau, and Rhys H. Williams.
+"Who "They" Are Matters: Immigrant Stereotypes and Assessments of the Impact of Immigration."
+The Sociological Quarterly 56 (2): 267-299.

-2011 Williams, Rhys H. “American National Identity, the Rise of the Modern City, and the Birth of Protestant Fundamentalism.”
-Pp. 77-98 in The Fundamentalist City?
-Religiosity and the Remaking of Urban Space, Nezar Al-Sayyd and Mejgan Massoumi, eds.
-(Routledge).
+2011, Williams, Rhys H. “American National Identity, the Rise of the Modern City, and the Birth of Protestant Fundamentalism.”
+Pp. 77-98 in The Fundamentalist City?: Religiosity and the Remaking of Urban Space, Nezar Al-Sayyad and Mejgan Massoumi, eds.
+(London: Routledge).

-2009 Williams, Rhys H. “Politicized Evangelicalism and Secular Elites: Creating a ‘Moral Other.’”
-Pp. 105-127 in Evangelicals and American Democracy, Volume II: Religion and Politics, Steven Brint and Jean Reith Schroedel, eds.
-(Russell Sage Foundation).
+2009, Williams, Rhys H. “Politicized Evangelicalism and Secular Elites: Creating a ‘Moral Other.’”
+Pp. 143-79 in Evangelicals and Democracy in America, Volume II: Religion and Politics, Steven Brint and Jean Reith Schroedel, eds.
+(New York: Russell Sage Foundation).

-2007 Williams, Rhys H. “Liberalism, Religion, and the Dilemma of ‘Immigrant Rights’ in American Political Culture.”
+2007, Williams, Rhys H. “Liberalism, Religion, and the Dilemma of ‘Immigrant Rights’ in American Political Culture.”
 Pp. 16-32 in Religion and Social Justice for Immigrants, Pierrette Hondagneu-Sotelo, ed.
-(Rutgers University Press).
+(New Brunswick, NJ: Rutgers University Press).